• Free shipping on all orders

 6. Give Your Dog Plenty of Exercise

 This is one of the single most important rules for owning a dog.
 Remember, a tired dog is a good dog.
-We can’t stress this enough: Beagles need a lot of exercise.
+We cannot stress this enough: Beagles need a lot of exercise.
 So make sure you’re taking him for walks or runs every day.
 If you can’t do this yourself, there are plenty of dog walking services that can help.

 7. Be Prepared for Emergencies